 - Pour the mixture into a freezer-safe container.

-- Let sit at room temperature for 5–10 minutes before scooping and serving.
+- Let sit at room temperature for about 10 minutes before scooping and serving.

 - If the gelato becomes too firm or icy after freezing it for longer than 4-6 hours, break it into chunks and re-blend until smooth.
 Enjoy!